Navigating the Energy Doldrums: Can We Exploit Energy-Price Volatility To Lower the Cost of Computing?: Case Studies

 \subsection{Shifted distribution of costs}

 Besides increased price variability, the second factor that can affect the economic viability of temporary shutdowns is a shift in the cost distribution between fixed costs and energy costs, which we denote by $\Psi$.
 Such a shift may occur in the future due to one or a combination of the following reasons: Should the average electricity price rise in the future while hardware costs stay roughly constant, $\Psi$ would decrease, thus making temporary shutdowns more likely to be beneficial (c.f.,~\cref{eq:model}).
-Analogously, decreased expenditure for hardware procurement (with constant electricity costs) would have the same effect.
+Analogously, decreased hardware procurement expenditure (with constant electricity costs) would have the same effect.

-To quantify the influence of $\Psi$ on the maximum theoretical benefit of shutdowns, we compute the efficiency increase of an optimal shutdown configuration over a no-shutdown policy for varying values of $\Psi$.
-The results, depicted in \cref{fig:cheaper-hardware}, show that the fraction between fixed costs and energy costs would need to fall to $\Psi = 0.38$ to achieve an efficiency increase that is comparable to our scenario with South Australia's price variability.
-Compared to Lichtenberg's cost distribution ($\Psi_{LB} = 2$), hardware expenses would thus need to be reduced by approximately $\sim 81\%$ to achieve an efficiency increase over a no-shutdown policy of $\sim 8\%$.
+To quantify the influence of $\Psi$ on the maximum theoretical benefit of shutdowns, we compute the CPC reduction of an optimal shutdown configuration over a no-shutdown policy for varying values of $\Psi$.
+The results, depicted in \cref{fig:cheaper-hardware}, show that the fraction between fixed costs and energy costs would need to fall to $\Psi = 0.38$ to achieve a CPC reduction that is comparable to our scenario with South Australia's price variability.
+Compared to \lichtenberg{}'s cost distribution ($\Psi_{LB} = 2$), hardware expenses would thus need to be reduced by approximately $\sim 81\%$ to reduce CPC by $\sim 8\%$ compared to a no-shutdown policy.